-We can all help monitor the populations of bats, by either helping at an existing roost emergence count, or for the more experienced, by taking on a dormant roost or adding a new one.
+We can all help monitor the long term trends in bat populations, by either helping at an existing roost emergence count, or by adding a new one.

 - More information on the National Bat Monitoring Program (NBMP) Roost Emergence counts on the BCT website

 Most roosts are counted in June.
-Lesser horseshoe bat counts start in late May, while greater horseshoe bat counts take place in July.
+Lesser horseshoe bat counts start in late May, while greater horseshoe bat counts take place into July.

 Helping at an existing Roost count